 Though the future of the Scottish wildcat looks bleak, there are many scientists and conservationists working hard to protect the species.
 Extensive camera trapping surveys, control of feral cats and education and community outreach are underway to safeguard the future of the wildcat in Scotland.
 Though genetic rescue using wildcats from continental Europe is likely necessary, extensive captive breeding programmes are underway to save the gene pool of the Scottish wildcat.
-Our partner, Alladale Wilderness Reserve, is one of the organisations breeding Scottish wildcats, and in the last three years (2018 - 2020) they’ve welcomed eight new kittens.
-Though there is still much to be done, it’s not too late to save Scotland’s most threatened mammal.
+Though there is still a long way to go, it’s not too late to save Scotland’s most threatened mammal.

 Sources & further reading

 - “Conservation of the wildcat (Felis silvestris) in Scotland: Review of the conservation status and assessment of conservation activities” - Wildcat Specialist Group

 - “Wildcat occurrence in Scotland: food really matters” - Wiley Online Library